We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Together, they create scintillation when it’s twirled.
 I captured this photo of a princess cut’s fire and brilliance while it was rotating, so you can view both the colored and white light.

-Emerald cuts have subdued light performance because of step-cut facets.
+Emerald cuts have subdued performance in this area because of step-cut facets.
 They aren’t designed to collect and reflect the maximum amount of the light.

 Step-facets are larger than brilliant ones.
 Instead of a triangular shape, they’re elongated and create a “hall of mirrors” effect.